-- 16.1.1 The Principal or their nominee shall appoint those permanent staff, excluding designated Senior Post holders whose appointments are the responsibility of the Governing Body, where financial provision has been made in the approved budget. - 16.1.2 The Principal or their nominee may also appoint temporary staff, where budgetary provision is available to meet the cost, on a fixed term contract basis.

-- 16.1.3 The Principal or their nominee shall be responsible for the maintenance of all personnel records and for the provision of relevant information to enable all salaries, wages, pensions and other emoluments to be paid. - 16.1.4 The preparation of payrolls and the payment of salaries, wages and other emoluments to employees of the College shall be the responsibility of the Vice Principal Finance and Resources and shall be undertaken in accordance with arrangements approved by the Governing Body.
-Should this be the Vice Principal Finance Resources - 16.1.5 Time records or other pay documents shall be in a form agreed by the Principal and shall be certified by such officer(s) of the College as authorised by the Principal. - 16.1.6 All College employees shall be paid according to the salary scales approved by the Governing Body. - 16.1.7 All letters of appointment or variations in conditions of service must be issued by the Principal or the Head of Human Resources.
+- 16.1.1 The Principal or their nominee shall appoint those permanent staff, excluding designated Senior Post holders whose appointments are the responsibility of the Governing Body, where financial provision has been made in the approved budget. - 16.1.2 The Principal or their nominee may also appoint temporary staff, where budgetary provision is available to meet the cost, on a fixed term contract basis. - 16.1.3 The Principal or their nominee shall be responsible for the maintenance of all personnel records and for the provision of relevant information to enable all salaries, wages, pensions and other emoluments to be paid. - 16.1.4 The preparation of payrolls and the payment of salaries, wages and other emoluments to employees of the College shall be the responsibility of the Deputy Principal and shall be undertaken in accordance with arrangements approved by the Governing Body. - 16.1.5 Time records or other pay documents shall be in a form agreed by the Principal and shall be certified by such officer(s) of the College as authorised by the Principal. - 16.1.6 All College employees shall be paid according to the salary scales approved by the Governing Body. - 16.1.7 All letters of appointment or variations in conditions of service must be issued by the Principal or the Head of Human Resources.
 The Principal shall ensure that there are satisfactory arrangements in place to notify the Human Resources Department of all commencements, variations and terminations.